 - Teaching Arrangements

-- The distance version includes one 6-day residential block held in Dunedin and audioconferences
+The paper includes one 5-day residential block held in Dunedin and audioconferences held via Zoom.

 - Graduate Attributes Emphasised